matsair/NutSmoothie/README.md

 Awesome location-based reminders for Android.

-So you never forgot to buy nuts for your smoothie!
+So you never forgot to buy nuts for your smoothie again!

 First mockup: